 Adopted one year ago, Vision 2020 outlines three major goals for Lynchburg: student engagement, campus improvements, and stewardship.
 The upcoming residence hall project will be the first of several major facilities projects supporting those goals.

-“I am excited by what we have accomplished while pursuing Vision 2020 in its first year,” said Dr. Kenneth R. Garren, president of Lynchburg College.
+“I am excited by what we have accomplished while pursuing Vision 2020 in its first year,” said Dr. Kenneth R. Garren, president of University of Lynchburg.
 “Our faculty and staff already have developed new opportunities for students inside and outside the classroom.
 Our revived living space will strengthen the spirit of community on our campus and set the stage for future building projects.
 Meanwhile, the Westover Honors College will create great opportunities for students seeking academic challenge.”

 Residence hall project